apache/druid/docs/configuration/index.md

 In `druid.segmentCache.locations`, *freeSpacePercent* was added because *maxSize* setting is only a theoretical limit and assumes that much space will always be available for storing segments.
 In case of any druid bug leading to unaccounted segment files left alone on disk or some other process writing stuff to disk, This check can start failing segment loading early before filling up the disk completely and leaving the host usable otherwise.

-In `druid.segmentCache.locationSelectorStrategy`, one of leastBytesUsed, roundRobin, random, or mostAvailableSize could be specified to represent the strategy to distribute segments across multiple segment cache locations.
+In `druid.segmentCache.locationSelector.strategy`, one of `leastBytesUsed`, `roundRobin`, `random`, or `mostAvailableSize` could be specified to represent the strategy to distribute segments across multiple segment cache locations.

 |Strategy|Description|
 |--------|-----------|